Airthium/tanatloc-worker/README.md

-# tanatloc-dockers
+# tanatloc-worker

-Dockers for the Tanatloc project.
+Docker for the Tanatloc project.

 ## Requirements